 The procedure to be followed for the review hearing is attached in Appendix A.

-Appeals against Salary or Appraisal Decisions
+Appeals against Salary [or Appraisal] Decisions

 The employee may appeal against the decision of the Review Committee.
 Any appeal must be made in writing to the Clerk to the Pay Body, within five working days of receipt of the Review Committee’s decision.
 The appeal should outline the grounds for appeal, in line with 2.09 above.